ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimtex.md

 You also need a Vim version compiled with the `+clientserver` feature to use VimTeX's inverse search feature with PDF readers (note that `+clientserver` ships by default with Neovim).
 I cover compilation and setting up a PDF reader in detail in the next two articles in this series, so you can postpone these requirements until then.

+#### Some things to keep in mind
-As you get started, here are a few things to keep in mind:
+As you get started with the VimTeX plugin, here are a few things to keep in mind:

 - Assuming you have installed VimTeX and meet the above-described requirements, you can check that VimTeX has loaded by opening a file with the `.tex` extension and issuing the command `:VimtexInfo`.
   If this opens a window with various system status information, VimTeX has loaded and you're good to go.